Chicago Tribune: Election endorsements

 In 2004, the Tribune endorsed President George W. Bush for reelection, a decision consistent with its longstanding support for the Republican Party.
 In 2008, it endorsed Democratic candidate and Illinois junior U.S. Senator Barack Obama—the first time that it had ever endorsed a Democrat for president.
 The Tribune endorsed Obama once again for reelection in 2012, and in 2020 would endorse another Democrat, Joe Biden, who had served as vice president under Obama.
+In 2024, it abstained from endorsement.

-The Tribune has occasionally backed independent candidates for president.
+The Tribune has occasionally backed candidates of other parties for president.
 In 1872, it supported Horace Greeley, a former Republican Party newspaper editor, and in 1912 the paper endorsed Theodore Roosevelt, who ran on the Progressive Party slate against Republican President William Howard Taft.
 In 2016, the Tribune endorsed the Libertarian Party candidate, former New Mexico Governor Gary Johnson, for president, over Republican Donald Trump and Democrat Hillary Clinton.

-Over the years, the Tribune has endorsed some Democrats for lesser offices, including recent endorsements of Bill Foster, Barack Obama for the Senate and Democrat Melissa Bean, who defeated Philip Crane, the House of Representatives' longest-serving Republican.
+Even when it uniformly backed Republicans for president, the Tribune endorsed some Democrats for lesser offices, including endorsements of Bill Foster, Barack Obama for the Senate and Democrat Melissa Bean, who defeated Philip Crane, the House of Representatives' longest-serving Republican.
 Although the Tribune endorsed George Ryan in the 1998 Illinois gubernatorial race, the paper subsequently investigated and reported on the scandals surrounding Ryan during his preceding years as Secretary of State.
 Ryan declined to run for re-election in 2002 and was subsequently indicted, convicted and imprisoned as a result of the scandal.

 Tribune Company

-The Chicago Tribune is the founding business unit of Tribune Company (since renamed Tribune Media), which included many newspapers and television stations around the country.
-In Chicago, Tribune Media owns the WGN radio station (720 AM) and WGN-TV (Channel 9).
+The Chicago Tribune was the founding business unit of Tribune Company (since renamed Tribune Media), which included many newspapers and television stations around the country.
+In Chicago, Tribune Media owned the WGN radio station (720 AM) and WGN-TV (Channel 9).
 Tribune Company also owned the Los Angeles Times—which displaced the Tribune as the company's largest property—and the Chicago Cubs baseball team.
 The Cubs were sold in 2009;the newspapers spun off in 2014 as Tribune Publishing.

 Tribune Company owned the New York Daily News from its 1919 founding until its 1991 sale to British newspaper magnate Robert Maxwell.
-The founder of the NewsCapt.
-Joseph Medill Patterson, was a grandson of Joseph Medill and a cousin of Tribune editor Robert McCormick.
+The founder of the News — Capt.
+Joseph Medill Patterson — was a grandson of Joseph Medill and a cousin of Tribune editor Robert McCormick.
 Both Patterson and McCormick were enthusiasts of simplified spelling, another hallmark of their papers for many years.
 In 2008, the Tribune Company sold the Long Island newspaper Newsday—founded in 1940 by Patterson's daughter (and Medill's great-granddaughter), Alicia Patterson—to Long Island cable TV company Cablevision.

 From 1925 to 2018, the Chicago Tribune was housed in the Tribune Tower on North Michigan Avenue on the Magnificent Mile.
 The building is neo-Gothic in style, and the design was the winner of an international competition hosted by the Tribune.
 The Chicago Tribune moved in June 2018 to the Prudential Plaza office complex overlooking Millennium Park after Tribune Media sold Tribune Tower to developers.